-- Big Brothers and Big Sisters received \$154,493 for mentoring at-risk youth.
-Big Brothers and Sisters is an evidence-based program that matches at-risk youth with caring adult mentors.
-Big Brothers and Sisters has been a prevention grant recipient since 1998.
-The program serves approximately 250 youth per year. - Boys and Girls Club received \$85,500 for their Targeted Outreach Program, an educational program for youth who have been suspended or expelled from school.
+- Big Brothers and Big Sisters (BBBS) received \$154,493 for mentoring at-risk youth.
+BBBS is an evidence-based program matching at-risk youth with caring adult mentors.
+BBBS has been a grant recipient since 1998 and serves 250 youth per year. - Boys and Girls Club received \$85,500 for their Targeted Outreach Program, an educational program for youth who have been suspended or expelled from school.
 The program primarily targets youth expelled for a full 186 days under school district "no tolerance" policies.
 Boys and Girls Club has been a prevention grant recipient since 1998.
-The program serves approximately 55 youth per year. - Communities in Schools received \$118,841 for their collaborative, school-based services for at-risk youth.
-The prevention grant serves youth at Cooper and Oaklawn Elementary Schools and Derby Sixth Grade Center.
-Communities in Schools works to connect students with community services.
-Communities in Schools has received a prevention grant since 1998 and serves approximately 135 youth per year. - Episcopal Social Services received \$48,385 for the Teen Intervention Program, a diversion program for youth arrested for the first time for shoplifting and other minor misdemeanors.
-The Teen Intervention Program has received a prevention grant off and on since 1998 and serves approximately 250 youth per year. - Higher Ground received \$83,000 for its Learning the Ropes Program.
-The Learning the Ropes program provides both substance abuse prevention and primary treatment services to adolescents in an unconventional treatment model that includes experiential components.
+The program serves approximately 55 youth per year. - Communities in Schools (CIS) received \$177,841 for their collaborative, school-based services for atrisk youth.
+This serves youth at Cooper and Oaklawn Elementary Schools and Derby Sixth Grade Center.
+CIS works to connect students with community services, and beginning in 2006, CIS will work to ensure school staff has the resources they need to identify and assist incoming kindergartners who do not have the necessary readiness skills.
+CIS has received a prevention grant since 1998 and serves approximately 185 youth per year. - Episcopal Social Services received \$48,385 for the Teen Intervention Program (TIP), a diversion program for youth arrested for the first time for shoplifting and other minor misdemeanors.
+TIP has received a prevention grant off and on since 1998 and serves approximately 250 youth per year. - Higher Ground received \$83,000 for its Learning the Ropes Program.
+This program provides substance abuse prevention and primary treatment services to adolescents in an unconventional treatment model that includes experiential components.
 Additionally, the "Parents Who Care" curriculum is utilized for parent groups.
-Higher Ground has received a prevention grant since 1998 and serves approximately 100 people per year (75 youth and 25 parents).
+Higher Ground has received a prevention grant since 1998 and serves approximately 75 youth and 25 parents per year.